iCliniq Logo

 • Difficulty swallowing.

-All these symptoms severely impact a person's social and personal life.
-This is a list of commonly seen symptoms, but different people show different symptoms.
-Some experience mild symptoms at first, which progresses suddenly and causes disability.
-In some patients, the symptoms worsen for a period, after which, they feel better.
+These symptoms have a profoundly negative impact on a person's social and personal life.
+This is a list of commonly observed symptoms; however, different individuals may exhibit varying symptoms.
+Some experience mild symptoms at first, which progress suddenly and cause disability.
+In some patients, the symptoms worsen for a period, after which they feel better.

-What Causes and Risk Factors of Multiple Sclerosis?
+What Are the Causes and Risk Factors of Multiple Sclerosis?

 Some factors seem to increase the risk of this disease, which are:

-• Women are affected twice as compared to men.
+• Women are affected twice as much as men.

 • Genetic.

-• Caucasians are more prone to get MS.
+• Caucasians are more prone to getting MS.

 • Smokers are more at risk than non-smokers.

-• Infections like Epstein-Barr virus (EBV), human herpesvirus type 6 (HHV6), or mycoplasma pneumonia, increases the risk of a person to develop MS.
+• Infections like Epstein-Barr virus (EBV), human herpesvirus type 6 (HHV6), or Mycoplasma pneumoniae increase the risk of a person developing MS.

-• Autoimmune diseases like type 1 diabetes or inflammatory bowel disease.
+• Autoimmune diseases, such as type 1 diabetes or inflammatory bowel disease.

-• Vitamin D deficiency, as it affects the immune system.
+• Vitamin D deficiency affects the immune system.

 • Vitamin B12 deficiency increases the risk of neurological problems.